GeauxWeisbeck4/GeauxWeisbeck4/README.md

 - I'm a kind, compassionate, confident, and hard working individual who loves creativity more than anything.
 Full stack development has been the greatest gift.
-- 🌱 I’m currently deploying my first web app that will allow me to market my skills as a Freelance Full Stack Developer.
+- 🌱 I’m currently a freelance full-stack developer who is lucky enough to say that I don't work with just one framework or language, but pretty much all of them.
 - 💞️ I have a goal to build a robust community and develop web applications that help make life easier for everyone, and create content that entertains and educates.
 - 📫 How to reach me andrew.weisbeck@gmail.com or you can message me on GitHub!